intel/ai-reference-models/docs/general/tensorflow_serving/GeneralBestPractices.md

 Image data format can be represented by 4 letters for a 2-dimensional image - N: number of images in a batch, C: number of channels in an image, W: width of an image in pixels, and H: height of an image in pixels.
 The order of the four letters indicates how pixel data are stored in 1-dimensional memory space, with the outer-most dimension first and the inner-most dimension last.
 Therefore, NCHW indicates pixel data are stored first width-wise (the inner-most dimension), followed by height, then channel, and finally batch (Figure 1).
 TensorFlow supports both NCHW and NHWC data formats.
-While NHWC is the default format, NCHW is more efficient for Intel-Optimized TensorFlow Serving with MKL-DNN and is the recommended layout for image data.
+While NHWC is the default format, NCHW is more efficient for Intel Optimization of TensorFlow Serving with Intel MKL-DNN and is the recommended layout for image data.

 ![NCHW format](nchw.png)